spiculedata/saiku-charm/README.txt

     juju scp "${MYDIR}/../var/license.lic" saiku/0:/tmp/license.lic
     juju action do saiku/0 addlicense path="/tmp/license.lic"

 * Warm Cache

 Saiku makes extensive use of caching to speed up response times especially over large and/or slow data sets.
 You can use this action to "warm the cache", so that users who login and run a query that can make use of the resultset this query provides will get a near instant response instead of the server having to read from the database.
 You can warm the cache with as many queries as you like.

     juju action do saiku/0 warmcache cubeconnection=taxi-mongo cubecatalog="Taxi Fares" cubeschema="Taxi Fares" cubename="Fares" query="WITH SET [~ROWS] AS {[Fares].[Payment Type].[Payment Type].Members} SELECT NON EMPTY {[Measures].[Max Tip Amount]} ON COLUMNS, NON EMPTY [~ROWS] ON ROWS FROM [Fares]"

-* Add Mongo Schema

-If you want to use Saiku with Mongo you need a second schema that defines the mapping of MongoDB fields into the table columns an SQL result set needs.
-You can find more about that [here](http://wiki.meteorite.bi/display/SAIK/Connecting+to+MongoDB).

-    juju action do saiku/0 addmongoschema content="$(sed -e s/MONGODB_HOST/${MONGODB_PRIVATE_IPADDRESS}/g ${MYDIR}/../var/mongo_db)"

 * Get Trial License